marick/structural-typing/README.md

-Note: You'll often want all or most paths to be required, and it would be tedious and error-prone to type `required-path` on every right-hand side in the map.
-Therefore there are a couple of shorthand ways - described in the wiki and API documentation - to do that.
+Note: You'll often want all or most paths to be required, and it would be tedious and error-prone to type `required-path` on every right-hand side in the type description.
+The wiki and API documentation describe ways to avoid that.

 ### Sometimes I want to be specific about expected values